CebrisTheAnimatorStudiosUTD/Survivalcraft-Multiplayer-2.5-BETA/README.md

 - added guns.
 - improved username glitches, fixed game crashed with blue screen code with 0XC555993.
 - System's are changed.

+# 11.05.2025
+- This project Is closed as well this was known as april fools prank.
+- so this isnt real.
+I already quit SC.